Nick Bullman, of risk analysis consultancy CheckRisk, presents his thoughts of the week (28th September 2015)

 CheckRisk does not have all the answers yet.
 It seems to us that financial markets go through several different states, from benign stable to unbenign and unstable.
 The benign risk periods are associated with stable interest rates, increasing the money supply, and a host of economic data that are trending slowly higher.
 Volatility related to the benign state is low.
 Non-benign and unstable periods tend to be shorter than the benign periods and occur around regime changes, for example, a move from inflation to deflation, or interest rate shocks.
 Higher volatility is a characteristic of these phases.
 CheckRisk believes that our Early Warning Risk Models can identify the transition phases from benign to nonbenign and the reverse with good but not perfect predictability up to a year ahead.
 When combined with Net Work Risk Models and applied to Tactical Asset Allocation a superior risk-adjusted return is both achievable and demonstrable.

-Markets are not efficient.
+Financial markets are not efficient.
 They look efficient for long enough to deceive us.
 Our innate desire to recognize patterns and symmetry are sufficient to con us.
 The only way to avoid this trap is to look outside of the VaR box, the problems of symmetry, and to use tools that may help in reining in our predispositions.
 An early warning risk system is indispensible for any investor wishing to take advantage of and/or avoid risk.

 Better times ahead?

-CheckRisk has been alerting their client base of a distinct difference between the short-term risk outlook and the longer term.
+CheckRisk has been alerting their client base of a distinct difference between the short-term risk outlook and the longer term in financial markets.
 Short-term risk is decreasing while long-term risk is increasing.
 To be clear the short term, meaning six months, outlook is benign given the recent sell off which we forecast in April of this year.
 The longer term into 2016 is looking tougher, and we are mainly concerned with the period 2017 to 2020 for financial market risk.
 The long-term risk outlook is dependent on two principal risk factors; inflation and Global GDP growth.
 These two risk factors are influenced by a whole host of others but unless inflation and Global GDP growth accelerate it is clear that the burden of debt on the world will at some stage become too much.

-In the short term the outlook is better, for what may seem an entirely contradictory statement, credit growth is accelerating again along with global money supply.
+In the short term the outlook of financial markets are better, for what may seem an entirely contradictory statement, credit growth is accelerating again along with global money supply.
 There is, however, a complication.
 Sentiment towards the Fed’s actions appears to have changed.
 Over the past few years, any suggestion that the Fed was going to end QE sent the markets into a spiral dive.
 The latest concern, however, has been that the Fed needed to delay making an interest rate increase.
 Any delay must be viewed as an economic weakness.
 A complete volte face by the market and an important one.
 Markets rose on Friday because Janet Yellen made it pretty clear in a speech on Thursday in Amherst that the Fed still favours a rate rise this year, excluding external influences.
 The message has been well received because it indicates “things” cannot be as bad as the market has assumed.

 To put some sense on this; one should remember that Yellen said in June and July that it was likely that rates would rise in September and that meeting has been and gone with no change.
 Essentially nothing has changed since the September meeting, however, what it means for markets is that uncertainty will persist at each Fed meeting until a change is made.
 Also for a Fed that prides itself on clear guidance the Fed now finds itself in muddy waters.
 The market sentiment change is significant, and will not be missed by the Fed.
-The market for the first time since 2008 is indicating that it wants there to be an interest rate rise.
+The financial market for the first time since 2008 is indicating that it wants there to be an interest rate rise.
 As such the focus will gradually change to “how much” question from a “when and if” question.
 This is a much healthier state to transition to provided the actual interest rate rises do not trigger an EM crisis, and the interest rate increases are gradual and small.